 Business Systems expenses are primarily variable due to the number of transactions and amount of revenue collected from customers.
-Due to the toll rate increase that began effective January 1, 2012, the overall department budget has increased by over 32% between 2011 and the budget year 2015.
+Due to the toll rate increase that became effective January 1, 2012 and January 1, 2015, the overall department budget has increased by over 32% between 2011 and the budget year 2015.

-As discussed above regarding Toll Operations, no shift to all-electronic tolling is currently planned.
+As discussed above regarding Toll Operations, no timetable has been set for eliminating cash collection.
 There should be the expectation that I-PASS usage increases, especially with cash rates continuing to be double the I-PASS rate.
-Increased I-PASS transactions, along with traffic and revenue enhancement due to natural growth, increased capacity due to roadway widening, and substantial added vehicles due to roadway openings will drive costs within the Business Systems Department.
+Increased I-PASS transactions, along with traffic and revenue enhancement due to natural growth, increased capacity due to roadway widening, and substantial added vehicles due to roadway openings will drive up costs within the Business Systems Department.